 High net worth individuals (HNWIs) tend to have complex financial portfolios and need special services to organize, manage and grow their assets.
 Services like these typically fall under the category of VIP private banking, which is a thriving industry.
-In 2015, private banks managed $15.5 trillion in client assets, according to the Scorpio Partnership Global Private Banking Benchmark 2016.
+The top 25 private banks manage $16.2 trillion in client assets, according to the Scorpio Partnership Global Private Banking Benchmark 2018.

 1. Dedicated Account Manager

 HNWIs usually have their money spread out through various accounts handled by a single account manager — also called a relationship manager — who oversees their financial assets and provides them with comprehensive banking services.
-The account manager might also coordinate with a team of financial planning professionals, including an investment analyst, wealth manager, portfolio manager, tax attorney, trust and estate adviser, insurance specialist, or others.
+This personal banker might also coordinate with a team of financial planning professionals, including an investment analyst, wealth management specialist, portfolio manager, tax attorney, trust and estate advisor, insurance specialist or others.

 Find Out: 5 Signs You Need a Financial Advisor